scriptmaster/myth/README.md

 # Why Yet Another Frontend framework

-Coming from a strong C#.NET and writing my own js-minifier-bundler in the pre-jquery days (Internet Explorer 6), my Frontend accomplishments have been with Fullframeworks like AngularJS, Angular and Vue.
+Coming from a strong C#.NET and writing my own js-minifier-bundler in the pre-jquery days (Internet Explorer 6), my recent Frontend accomplishments include fullframeworks than libraries.
+React (17 in production) AngularJS (8 in production), Angular(12 in production) and Vue (4 in production)
 - I've also tried React, Blazor.net, ReactJS.NET, Svelte, SolidJS, Marko, Elm, Flutter-Web, and all of them depended on node_modules or produce large bundles.
 - If not node_modules, they produced LARGE bundle size: 400KB to 1MB just for a simple Hello.
 - Plus there were issues about SSR, SSG and backend framework integration.